Master of Business Administration and Engineering (MBA&E)

 Students of the course are given the opportunity to develop the crucial skills involved in modern business practice in a working-by-doing manner, learning to navigate challenging assignments in a variety of team settings.
 The course imparts the whole range of effective collaboration, communication, presentation and argumentation skills required by the modern business environment.

-The MBA&E family
+The MBA&E community

 The MBA&E is more than a course of study.
 Enrolment on the course represents induction into a mutually supporting network of international young professionals.
 The members of our constantly growing alumni network are employed by a number of multinational firms and SMEs; the network also includes entrepreneurs, scientists and even politicians.
 Through maintenance of this alumni scheme and contact to other international stakeholders (e.g. leading companies), the programme office ensures that the MBA&E is firmly embedded within an extensive international network.